kersorianek/mon-portfolio/_posts/2019-01-22-Introduction-to-Business-Analysis.md

 - Driving change, and
 - Facilitating stakeholder collaboration.

+## Business Analyst Responsibilities in Business:

+    • Subject Matter Expert
+    • Goals and Objective of the Business
+    • How gonna they achieve them
+    • Process, How they link together
+    • Identifying problems, uncovering opportunity of changes.
+    • Defining documentation, processes for making team more efficient
+    • Research

-## Types of Business Analyst Role:
+## Business Analyst Responsibilities in IT:

-- **Business Process Analyst** Business Process Model to identify problem, opportunity, GAP analysis between as-in and to-be process.
-- **Requirement Analyst (IT):** Elicit, analyze, and document requirements.
-- **Systems Analyst:** Analyze documented requirements to create functional specification, work with tech team.
-Define how a system will do the what.
-- **Data Analyst:** Perform logical data modeling, identify patterns, design and create report.
-- **User Experience Analyst:** Design the UI, UX, and interaction.
-Understand end-user's behavior.
+    • Software Project
+    • Define Business Requirement and Translate Business needs to technical documents
+    • Defining various system and hardware if needed
+    • Modifying Processes
+    • Identifying needs & opportunity of a business

-## Common Job Titles and Responsibilities of Business Analysts:
+# Common Job Titles and Responsibilities of Business Analysts:

 In the field of business analysis, professionals undertake various roles with distinct job titles and responsibilities.
 Here are some common job titles and their corresponding responsibilities: